Anjalikamath/Beku-NgoPlatform-Using-Ajax/README.md

 4.Any user can choose to collaborate with/help ngos by starting their own fund raisers,missions etc.

+5.A user can use the chatbot functionality to get more information on the website.The user can use this chatbot without logging in.

 Ajax patterns such as Multistage-downloads,RESTful apis have been implemented.